Skip to main content

 Just recently, I sailed on Royal Caribbean’s Radiance of the Seas to Alaska and did not have Wi-Fi for two full days of my cruise.
 I had planned to work during these two days between blogging and my remote job.
 I had scheduled meetings that I had to cancel because the internet onboard was totally down for multiple days.

-Given we were sailing in the Inside Passage of Alaska, the IT team onboard said the ship’s location was causing issues for the internet access.
+Given we were sailing in the Inside Passage of Alaska, the IT team onboard said the ship’s location was causing issues with the internet access.
 This can also be true sailing to other remote areas in the world, like Norway and New Zealand.

 Image